B3ardBr0/B3ardBr0/README.md

 - 🔧 Automate workflows with tools such as Power Automate and Microsoft Azure.

 ## 🔥 Current Projects
+- **IMS project**: Invatory management system for an health service.
 - **Boot.dev**: Backend Developer Course.
 - **Static Site Generator**: A static site generator build from scratch, similar to Jekyll, Hugo, or Gatsby in Python.
 - **FolderLocker_V2**: Secure Folder Locker is a Windows batch script utility designed to protect sensitive files by creating a hidden, password-protected folder on your system.